-The observed angular positions, x and y (measured with respect to the luminosity center of the galaxy G1 and positive in the West and North directions), and spectroscopic redshifts, $z{\rm sp}$, of the thirty multiple images are listed in Table 3.
-The positional uncertainty for each image, $\delta{x,y}$, is one pixel of the chosen HST images (i.e., 0.065'').
-In Figure 2, we show HST color-composite snapshots, with the VIMOS 1"-wide slits marked, and the reduced 2D and 1D spectra with the estimated redshift values of the targeted objects.
+The observed angular positions, x and y (measured with respect to the luminosity center of the galaxy G1 and positive in the West and North directions), and spectroscopic redshifts, z{sp} , of the thirty multiple images are listed in Table 3.
+The positional uncertainty for each image, $\delta{x,y}$, is one pixel of the chosen HST images (i.e., 0''.065).
+In Figure 2, we show HST color-composite snapshots, with the VIMOS 1''-wide slits marked, and the reduced two-dimensional and one-dimensional spectra with the estimated redshift values of the targeted objects.
 We notice that the background lensed sources span a relatively large redshift range extending from 1.637 to 3.223.
 In total, the multiple images provide sixty observables to be reproduced by a strong lensing model.

 In Table 4 and Figure 3, we present three additional background sources with reliable high-redshift measurements.
-They are located outside the strong lensing region, where multiple images of a source are created.
+They are located outside the strong lensing region, where multiple